pranigopu/pranigopu.github.io/docs/quotations.md

 To value life, you must value yourself.
 To value yourself, you must practise pride and achieve self-esteem.
 To practise pride and achieve self-esteem, you must know what is virtuous, you must do what is virtuous and you must know that what you do is virtuous indeed.
 A compromise in any part of all this destroys the rest. <br> — PG

+God said, "Take what you want and pay for it." <br> — Anonymous

 ## On moral perfection
 Moral perfection is not about genuflecting to some deity or to pursue morality as an end in itself.
 It’s not about keeping a good record in some official bookkeeping.
 Being perfectly moral is the only path to your values and your happiness. <br> —Tara Smith